RaphaelKimmig/clickhouse-helm/readme.md

 Fully functioning replicated ClickHouse environment.

 It can use build-in zookeeper or external one.
 If you use just one replica zookeeper can be turned off at all by setting `zookeeper.enabled=false` and `externalZookeeper.enabled=false`.
+If you want to use build-in zookeeper you need to set `clusterDomain` of your k8s.
-Default user `default` .
+Default user `default` with no password.
 ## Run

 ```bash